Fleas and How to Treat for Them

 You Saw A Flea!
 Now What?

 It’s important not to panic.
-Fleas are very common in the Lowcountry.
+Fleas are very common especially in the coastal areas.
 They love our sandy soil and tropical climate.
 They also love our pets!
 Unfortunately many of our pets are allergic to fleas so when they get a flea bite, they become very itchy.
 We often see them scratch and lick way before we see the fleas.
 This is called a flea allergy.
 Certain dog and cats are allergic to the flea’s saliva so when they are bitten by a flea, they are reacting to the saliva of the flea bite.
 This allergy explains why you can have 2 dogs in the same house and both will have fleas but only 1 of them will be itchy.

 Of course, we cannot forget about our feline friends.
 If you have cats in the house that are not on any flea prevention, they are usually a big source of fleas - even if they have never set a paw outside!
 We bring in fleas on our socks, pants, etc to our poor kitty friends.
 If you have a dog, the fleas can hitch a ride on both you and your dog.
 Now they have entered your home, bypassed your security system and are headed straight for kitty.
 Kitty is not wearing any flea prevention because he is “indoor only”.
 The fleas are very excited because they can hang out on kitty and reproduce in your house and you will not be the wiser…Until the flea population reaches a tipping point.
 This is when you will either see fleas on you, kitty or the dog.
 Remember to ensure all dogs and cats are on prescription flea prevention every month.
 If we only treat 1 pet in the house, the others are serving as a source of fleas.